 — Melissa Guerra, McAllen, TX, Dishes of the Wild Horse Desert

-“I got out three query letters today and already have answers from two who want to see the proposal.
+“I got out three query letters today for Carb Wars and already have answers from two who want to see the proposal.
 One agent replied about 2 minutes after I hit the send button!
 You ROCK!”

 “Working with you has been very helpful.
 I have very much appreciated your focus, your insights, your clear vision.
 Your suggestions have helped me to see what does need to be done next on this proposal.”

 “I’d like to thank you personally for the perspective-rich session at the Writing Salon in San Francisco this month, as well as the benefit of your brilliantly distilled experience in Will Write for Food.

 Rather than feeling discouraged by my lack of credentials, I’ve come away energized with the possibilities of new – and focused – directions.
 About the form of the project (considering a memoir with recipes complementing the anecdotes).
 About the mode of (self) publication.
 About marketing the publication.

 I’d say you are as gifted a teacher as you are a writer.
 When I have a draft, I hope you will allow me to engage you for some editing advice.
 I have no doubt it will be as insightful – and encouraging – as your teaching and writing.

 “Thanks again for the wonderfully inspiring class.
 It is always a thrill to meet the author of a book that I open again and again.”

 — Anna Mindess, East Bay Ethnic Eats, Berkley, CA

 “I cannot speak more highly of the class.
 I found your book and teaching style to be informative and engaging.
 I learned more than I could imagine from the other students.
 The format of your classes was perfect.Starting with a review of the writing assignments and then moving onto the new content was just right.